Who is eligible

 - You can call or visit your County Social Services Office (click on your county to see contact information) for in-person or phone assistance with enrollment

 During the first open enrollment period (October 2013 through April 2014) 6,843 people in North Dakota enrolled in Medicaid or CHIP through HealthCare.gov, and another 2,013 people enrolled during the second open enrollment period.
 But people can enroll directly through North Dakota Medicaid as well, and enrollment in Medicaid and CHIP continue year-round; there’s no limited enrollment window.
 From the fall of 2013 to July 2016, total Medicaid and CHIP enrollment in North Dakota increased by 28 percent, from 69,980 to 89,460 enrollees.
+But by November 206, it had declined to 83,493, which was only 19 percent higher than it had been in 2013.

 According to US Census data, the uninsured rate in North Dakota fell from 10.4 percent in 2013 to 7.9 percent in 2014; a 24 percent reduction.
 But from 2014 to 2015, North Dakota was one of just three states that did not experience a statistically significant change in uninsured rate, according to census data released in September 2016.